 Outbound Authentication

 Outbound authentication controls how the Gateway authenticates to downstream MCP servers.
-TrueFoundry supports multiple authentication models to handle different MCP server requirements.No Auth / API Key (Static Headers)
+TrueFoundry supports multiple authentication models to handle different MCP server requirements.When to use which method

 - Demo or sandbox APIs